usr-null/otvet-database-backup/README.md

 Automated encrypted MySQL backups using GitHub Actions.

-`mysql-crypto-backup` creates off-site MySQL backups by running `mysqldump` on the database server, processing the dump stream locally on that server, encrypting the processed stream with [`age`](https://github.com/FiloSottile/age), and only then transferring the encrypted result to GitHub.
+`mysql-crypto-backup` creates off-site MySQL backups by running `mysqldump` on the database server, optionally processing the dump stream locally on that server, encrypting the resulting stream with [`age`](https://github.com/FiloSottile/age), and only then transferring the encrypted result to GitHub.

 Because encryption happens before any database data leaves the server, backups can be stored as GitHub Release assets, including in public repositories, without exposing database contents.